Our design department comprises highly-qualified engineers in the fields of design, calculations and aerodynamics.

-Our design department uses two additional tools for validating the aerodynamics of the design and optimisation of its sports prototypes:
+Two additional tools for validating the aerodynamics could be used for the design and optimisation of its sports prototypes:

 - CFD – Computational Fluid Dynamics – in collaboration with the EXA Company specialised in digital simulation in fluid mechanics.
 Its expertise in this field helps the design department to interact quickly to test the different configurations and validate the best designs.